Blog Off-Topic

 I felt dead inside and wanted to hurt myself again.
 This would have been the 3rd time I self-harmed or contemplated self-harm for getting yelled at.

-Is it really a wise idea to put someone prone to hurting themselves or think about hurting themselves when they get yelled at putting them on a job where it’s highly possible is a good idea?
+Is it a wise idea to put someone prone to hurting themselves or think about hurting themselves when they get yelled at putting them on a job where it’s highly possible is a good idea.
 This is the icing on the cake as to why I cannot handle the stress and hassle of a job.
 If we are not fast enough they yell at us which just adds fuel to the fire.

 Workplace Discrimination

 Closed-minded employers can also make the persons stay at the job short, or stop them in their tracks.
-The aspie tells their employer about their autism to request the accommodations that they need to function.
+The peson tells their employer about their autism to request the accommodations that they need to function.

 In most cases, the aspie is fired upon revealing their autism.
 It does sound like a personal attack because the worker has autism.

-In other cases, the person is harassed and quit as a result.
+In other cases, the person is harassed and quits as a result.
 I was on Reddit and a person posted that they were fired for being autistic.
 I feel it’s more of their autism habits being read the wrong way, being found annoying by other workers, and the boss firing the employee due to too many complaints/reports.

 When someone says they were fired for being X, they are probably saying the traits tied to their disorder were seen the wrong way.
 Stimming, a common mechanism we use to regulate our environment, can be read wrong by an NT as ‘immature’ or ‘childish’ or ‘unprofessional.’
 Stimming varies from chewing to playing with something.